Geodego/data_engineering_azure/4-azure_data_pipelines/5-azure_pipelines_in_production.md

 to go to the Azure DevOps portal and create a project.
 - Create a source repository where you need the objects to be stored.
 Note: Github calls it as Repositories
 - In ADF, `Manage` tab then `Git configuration`, Configuration and link the repo by following the instructions.
 - Notice in the ADF bar, the repo branch that will be used to store your objects and a Publish button.
+The name of the branch replaces the standard `Data Factory` name.
+This is the branch where you will publish your work.
+- Go to the `Author` tab, every thing you see here, datasets, pipelines, linked services, dataz flows will be published
 - Click on Publish to publish the objects into the repo.
 If the Publish button is greyed out then all recent changes are published.
 - Login to your DevOps environment and verify that the objects are published.